bogdando/fuel-log-parse/README.md

 like.
 Logged events are normally processed as the following:

  * filtered (grep -HEir) from '.' sources, like directories representing nodes;
- * then magic mutators applied, like decoding avc timestamps, or transforming python timestamps into rfc33390 like format;
+ * then magic mutators applied, like decoding avc timestamps into rfc3164, or transforming python timestamps into rfc3339 looking-like format;
  * then sorted by its timestamps (rfc3164 or rfc3339-ish),
  * finally, a from/to ranges applied, if requested.